fsncps/britannica/README.md

 - Rescan OCR: Due to the quality of the original OCR, the dataset includes formatting issues, occasional data loss, missing figures, tables, and footnotes, and makes contributor attribution difficult (See OCR section below)
 - Wiki-style links: Create cross-references with links throughout the articles DB
+- Reference authors and contributors per article
+- Embed into vector space for similarity search

 ---